Updated: May 23

 The Mo’edim are the appointed times YHWH gave to Israel, (If you are a believer in Yeshua you have been grafted into Israel, more on this to come in a future post).
 They are not Jewish holidays, they are Biblical holidays and serve a profound purpose.
 It may come as a shocker to many of you, but Christmas and Easter are not a part of the Mo’edim, they are pagan in origin and still are, regardless of what the Church says.
 We do not have the authority to “Christianize” pagan holidays, even though the Catholic Church believes it does.
-That’s like saying we have the power to “Christianize” adultery, theft, lying, stealing, murdering, and so.
-I will go more in depth with Christmas when that time draws near and Easter as well, I missed Halloween this year but will get it next time.
+That’s like saying we have the power to “Christianize” adultery, theft, lying, stealing, murdering, and so on.

 “I have hated, I have despised your festivals, and I am not pleased with your assemblies.
 “Though you offer Me ascending offerings and your grain offerings, I do not accept them, nor do I look on your fattened peace offerings.
 “Take away from Me the noise of your songs, for I do not hear the sound of your stringed instruments.”
 (Amos 5:21-23)